Minal06/Jr-Programmer-Project/README.md

  **MainManager** - It was written with a singleton usage for this task.
  **ProductivityUnit** - It was class that inherit from Unit class and override some methods.

-I also added encapsulation for crucial properties - as intended in this task.
+I also added an encapsulation for crucial properties - as intended in this task.

 ##### Start Menu
 ![MainMenu](https://user-images.githubusercontent.com/94176489/177878076-94b2a31f-f645-45f6-80b3-ffda910722e6.jpg)